carlosbg1991/RFID_Matlab_receiver/README.md

 The project is structured as follows:

 1. **ROOT**: Contains the main sctipts and functions to execute the RFID receiver.
 The main script is *main_RX_RFID.m*.
 2. **misc**: The raw IQ samples that are taken as inputs for the Matlab receiver are stored in this location by default.
+This folder is created and populated with the sample IQ data following the Installation steps.
 3. **utils**: Hosts multiple extra functions used throughout the execution.
 4. **Old**: Old version of the scripts.
 5. **figs**: Where results are stored.